rse/speechflow/README.md

 - Node: **format**<br/>
   Purpose: **text paragraph formatting**<br/>
   Example: `format(width: 80)`<br/>

+  > This node formats the text stream into lines no longer than a
+  > certain width.
+It is primarily intended for use before writing text
+  > chunks to files.

   | Port    | Payload     |
   | ------- | ----------- |